jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.2 Temporary Files

+## 2.2.1 Using mktemp

-- Use safe temporary files and directories with `mktemp`.
+Use safe temporary files and
+directories with `mktemp`.
 **Rationale:** Prevent symlink attacks and race conditions in multi-user environments.
 See [Bash FAQ/062].

 ``` shell
     tmpfile=$(mktemp -t tmp.file.XXX)
     tmpdir=$(mktemp --directory -t tmp.dir.XXX)
 ```

+## 2.2.2 Using trap

-- Use a [trap] to ensure proper cleanup of temporary files on script exit.
+Use a [trap] to ensure proper cleanup of temporary files on script exit.
 See [Bash Guide/SignalTrap].

 ``` shell